California

 • You care about long-term equity.
 Part of each payment goes toward principal, and over enough years that starts to matter.

-When renting may be the smarter move
+When renting may be smarter

 • You may move in the next few years.
 Job changes, family changes, or uncertainty about location usually favor renting.